Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 Should you dry brine a turkey before smoking?

-Dry brining is our favorite brining method for turkey!
-Turkeys are large and finding the fridge space to do a wet brine is challenging, not to mention messy.
+Dry brining is our favorite brining method for turkey, especially large ones!
+Finding enough refrigerator space to do a wet brine is challenging, not to mention messy.
 We find that dry brining produces a beautifully juicy and flavorful turkey without all of the hassle of a wet brine.

 How long to smoke a spatchcock turkey at 225?